Advertisement

 Staying active is one of the best ways to lower your risk of chronic illnesses like heart disease, plus it can both prevent and ease joint pain.

 Do you get stiff when you sit still for a long time?
-That’s because inactivity allows fluid to pool around your joints, causing swelling, stiffness and discomfort.
+That’s because inactivity allows fluid to pool around your joints, causing swelling, stiffness, and discomfort.
 Once you get moving, the swelling goes down and stiffness decreases.

 4 / 9

-Try these joint-friendly exercises
+Try joint-friendly exercises

-• Using the elliptical machine
+• Using an elliptical machine

 5 / 9